1. Frida Shine

 Heart of the Country - the second single in UK

 "Heart of the Country" was chosen exclusively for the UK release as the second single from "Shine" b/w "Slowly".
-It was a wrong choice as the single did not enter the UK hit list.
+It was a wrong choice as the single did not even enter the UK hit list.
 The single version of "Heart of the Country" was shortened from 4.38 (the LP version) to 4.00.

 Holland

-In Holland she performed at the Avro Platen gala and was extremely warmth welcome by the fans.
+For the second time this year Frida paid visit in Holland on October 9-11.
+She performed at the Avro Platen gala and was extremely warmly welcome by the fans.
 It was one of the best performances promoting the album "Shine".
+She performed first "Shine" and then "Come to me" in the second part of the show.

 Finland